bluepadjap/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3	3-new_owner	Script to change owner of hello to betty 4	4-empty		Script to create empty file hello
-5	5-execute	Script to add execute permission for the file owner
+5	5-execute	Script to add execute permission for the file owner 6	6-multiple_permissions Script to add execute permission for owner group owner and read permission to others